NoriSte/reactjsday-2019-testing-course/book/jest-101/testing-async-code.md

 });
 ```

-> note: `toMatchObject` is a built-in matcher that check for an object to be a suboject of what passed to expected
+> note: `toMatchObject` is a built-in matcher that checks for an object to be a subobject of what passed to `expect`

 ```yml
  PASS  ./test.js